MahmoudDawood/e-store/README.md

 ## Contribution Guide
 1. Fork the repository to your own Github account
 2. Clone the project to your machine
+3. Run `npm install`
-3. Create a branch locally with a descriptive name
+4. Create a branch locally with a descriptive name
-4. Commit changes to the branch
+5. Commit changes to the branch
-5. Push changes to your fork
+6. Push changes to your fork
-6. Open a PR in our repository
+7. Open a PR in our repository